 |Graduate||Fall, Spring, Summer||9+ hours||7 to 8 hours||5 to 6 hours|

-Scholarships and grants are available only for enrollment during the academic year.
+Scholarships are available only for enrollment during the academic year.
 If you meet other eligibility criteria, federal direct loans can be used for summer enrollment.

 Students enrolled at the University for Summer only, currently pursuing a degree at another school (Summer Visitor), and who do not plan to attend a regular fall/spring semester at UL Lafayette are NOT eligible for Federal Student Aid at UL Lafayette.